hbctraining/reproducibility-tools/lessons/05_GitHub_Dekstop_remote1.md

 ***

 On Github, you can choose to keep repositories public or make them private; and if they are private, you can choose specific GitHub users with whom you want to share it or collaborate with.
-For this lesson, we will stick with having a public repository.

 Once your document is online, you can continue to make local changes to your file.
 But you will have to synchronize your local changes to reflect these changes in the published GitHub repository.
 GitHub stores changes both locally (on your computer) and remotely (on their servers), and it is important to keep these changes in sync.

-In GitKraken and standard Git workflows, this is accomplished by regular, intentional rounds of **Pull** and **Push**, which both **pulls** in changes from the remote repository, and **pushes** any local changes to the remote repo.
+In GitHub Desktop and standard Git workflows, this is accomplished by regular, intentional rounds of **Pull** and **Push**, which both **pulls** in changes from the remote repository, and **pushes** any local changes to the remote repo.
 You will be learning more about this in the self-learning lesson!

+###!!!PULL VS FETCH; FETCH IS DEFAULT ON GITHUB DESKTOP

 ***